 Quakers: In England, in the 1600s, there was a group of people who called themselves "Friends".
 Others called these people Quakers.
-Quakers believed that everyone could talk to God directly, without the interference of a priest or a minister.
+Quakers believed that everyone could talk to God directly without the interference of a priest or a minister.
 In England, at this time in history, everyone had to belong to the Church of England and follow its rules.
 Not to belong was against the law.
 In fact, it was considered treason.
 That's a big law to break.
 But the Quakers would not back down.
-They did not believe in the pomp and splendor of the Church of England and they refused to join the Church or obey its rules.
+They did not believe in the pomp and splendor of the Church of England.
+They refused to join the Church or obey its rules.
 Many Quakers were arrested and sent to jail for their beliefs.

 As for the Quakers themselves, Quaker meetings were quiet places.
 There was not a lot of discussion usually.
 People sat peacefully, thinking about things.
 Both Quaker men and women could speak up if they believed God wanted them to share a thought or an idea.
 But mostly, they each communicated with God, each with their own thoughts, in silence.